Dizotoff/Kaiku_Hertzian_Space/README.md

 ## Acknowledgments

-* Big thanks to  [Laura Mrls](https://soundcloud.com/laura-mrls-1) for the inspritation and [Daniel Shiffman](https://github.com/shiffman) for the amazing coding challenges.
+* Big thanks to  [Laura Mrls](https://soundcloud.com/laura-mrls-1) and [Music Tech Fest](http://musictechfest.net/) for the inspritation and [Daniel Shiffman](https://github.com/shiffman) for the amazing coding challenges.